Jam Donuts

 - In a large bowl, sift in the flour and sugar.
 Add the yeast and gently mix to combine.
 Make a well in the middle of the dry ingredients, then add the milk mixture and egg.
 Mix together to create a soft, slightly sticky dough – you may need to use your hands!

-- Once the dough has come together, tip it onto a well-floured surface and begin to knead with floured hands, adding more flour as needed.
+- Once the dough comes together, tip it onto a well-floured surface and begin to knead with floured hands, adding more flour as needed.
 Knead for around 10 minutes, until you have a smooth, stretchy dough.

 - Spoon your jam into a piping bag with a large circular nozzle.
-Once your doughnuts are cool enough to touch, poke a little hole with the end of a wooden spoon to the side of each doughnut, before piping your jam into the hole.
-It can be a bit of trial and error (and personal preference) getting the right amount of jam in each donut, but around a teaspoonful amount is usually ideal.
+Once your doughnuts are cool enough to touch, use a wooden spoon to poke a little hole in one side of each doughnut before piping your jam into the hole.
+It can be a bit of trial and error (and personal preference) getting the right amount of jam in each doughnut, but around a teaspoonful amount is usually ideal.

-- Roll the doughnuts in some extra caster sugar to finish.
+- Roll the doughnuts in some extra sugar to finish.

 IMPORTANT NOTE: